 I began volunteering at the Hermanus Animal Welfare Society (HAWS).
 HAWS “cares for lost, sick, abandoned, and abused cats and dogs”.
 I’m spending time with both dogs and cats.
-The dogs are so happy to get out of their kennels into fresh air and sunshine, walking them is especially satisfying!
+The dogs are so happy to get out of their kennels into sunshine and fresh air, walking them is especially satisfying!
 It’s good exercise when the larger dogs take you for a walk, rather than vice versa.

 My first day was spent walking dogs with another new volunteer – a South African woman who’s leaving soon for university in Edinburgh Scotland.
 The dogs realized we were new and did their best to break us in :).
 I enjoy talking with fellow dog walkers and getting a local perspective on South Africa.

 The volunteer operation is low-key and mellow.
-It’s up to you how often you show up – of course the dogs and cats always appreciate love and attention.
+It’s up to volunteers how often they show up – of course the dogs and cats appreciate love and attention any time.
 The kennels are in an industrial area surrounded by businesses, including the cordoned-off and mysterious South African National Space Agency (SANSA) next door.

 SANSA “promotes the use of space and cooperation in space-related activities”.
 Activities include gathering Earth observation data and monitoring space weather information – huh?

 A field between SANSA and HAWS is ideal for dog walking.
 It would be scary at night.
 There are a few areas where people have dumped interesting (for lack of a better word) rubbish.
-The dogs socialize, and mole mounds, guineafowl, pigeon, and dove provide seemingly endless amusement.
+The dogs enjoy socializing, and mole mounds, guineafowl, pigeon, and dove provide seemingly endless amusement.